gridai/grid-docs/docs/features/sessions/8_how-to-ssh-into-a-session.md

 # SSH into a Session

-## Step 0: Create an SSH Key
+## Step 0: Create an SSH key

-Create an ssh key from the computer you'd like to connect from (skip this step if you already have a key)
+Create an SSH key from the computer you'd like to connect from (skip this step if you already have a key)

 ```yaml
 # make the ssh key (if you don't have one)